leanprover-community/mathlib3/docs/install_debian_details.md

-# Contolled installation of Lean and mathlib on Debian/Ubuntu
+# Controlled installation of Lean and mathlib on Debian/Ubuntu

 This document explains a more controlled installation procedure for Lean and mathlib on Linux distributions derived from Debian (Debian itself,